 This flying safari is a seamless combination of three of the most diverse and spectacular wildlife areas in Zimbabwe – Hwange, Matusadona and Mana Pools - as well as a stay at the magnificent Victoria Falls.

 Your 10-day adventure starts in Hwange, Zimbabwe’s foremost national park, which lies along the border with Botswana and is renowned for its concentrations of wildlife, including lion, leopard and wild dog.
 You then continue to the relatively unknown wilderness of Matusadona National Park, before heading to the mighty Zambezi River and Mana Pools National Park, famed for its scenery and magnificent wildlife viewing.

 The journey begins and ends at Victoria Falls, which offers the unforgettable spectacle of nature’s raw power, and one of the world’s great natural wonders.

 Arrive Victoria Falls & fly to Hwange National Park

 Fly by light aircraft to Lake Kariba, where you will be met and transferred by boat (20 minutes) across the lake to your camp, situated on a private concession within Matusadona National Park.

-Fly to Ruckomechi Camp, Mana Pools National Park
+Fly to Mana Pools National Park

-Fly to Victoria Falls and depart
+Fly to Victoria Falls & depart

 You should note: There is so much to see and do in Victoria Falls that we highly recommend adding a night or two here, so you can fully appreciate this natural spectacle.
 Alternatively it may be possible to fly from Mana Pools National Park to Harare (instead of Victoria Falls) at the end of your trip.
 Or why not consider extending your stay (at additional cost) to visit the Matobo Hills in Matobo National Park close to Bulawayo, yet another of Zimbabwe’s wonderful highlights?